What time is the travel announcement expected today?

 “We’ll be saying a lot more shortly about the traffic light system, about simplifying and what we can do to make the burdens of testing less onerous for people coming back into the country.”

+Since then, government sources have confirmed that there will be an update later today.

-It is unclear whether this announcement will be a “roadmap” out of the current travel rules, or one large set of changes to both travel testing and the traffic light lists.
+It is unclear whether the announcement will be a “roadmap” out of the current travel rules, or one large set of changes to both travel testing and the traffic light lists.

-Some industry figures have said it would be strange to announce moves between traffic light lists shortly before any overhaul of the whole traffic light system

-Covid data expert Tim White, who makes his predictions for the lists each month, tweeted: “Personally I think there will be a review, but with green/amber lists set to be scrapped soon, it would seem pointless moving a country to green for two weeks, or from amber to green.
+The Times reported this morning that the red list is expected to be “halved”, with countries including Turkey coming off the high-risk list “in time for [October] half term”.

-At present, the Department for Transport (DfT) decides which countries are “safe” enough from the risk of arrivals reimporting coronavirus infections to join its hallowed green list, from where travellers need not quarantine when entering the UK, regardless of vaccination status.
+Since May, the Department for Transport (DfT) has been deciding which countries are “safe” enough for travel on a three-weekly basis, based on the risk of arrivals reimporting coronavirus infections from those destinations.

-The green list, previously at 36 destinations, saw seven additions but no removals at the last announcement on 26 August.
+In the last update on 26 August, the green list saw seven additions but no removals at the last announcement on 26 August, taking it to 43 destinations.

+The Independent’s travel correspondent, Simon Calder, has made his predictions for what may change at today’s update.

-The Independent has spoken to several data analysts who have made their predictions for countries that could or should come off of the red list.
+Calder has also spoken to several data analysts to get their predictions for countries that could or should come off of the red list.

 How can I find out the latest updates?